-Casino, Cricket & Corsets21 Sep 2017, Posted by Fun casino hire events in
+Casino, Cricket & Corsets21 Sep 2017, Posted by Fun casino hire news in

 A recent event local to Diamond Fun Casino was an end of season fundraiser to raise funds for the Colchester & East Essex Cricket Club pavilion.
 It was well attended and everyone had great fun – including the croupiers!

 Diamond Fun Casino provided blackjack, roulette & stud poker tables.